 Find out more about my research on Population Politics and Development, the Politics of Access to Anti-Retrovirals, Celebrity and North-South Relations, Batman Saves Congo, and Commodifying Compassion

-My current research is on ‘Commodifying Compassion’ (a four year FSE fully-funded program until the end of 2020) with impact as part of the project design.
+Currently I lead the research projects ‘Commodifying Compassion: Implications of Turning People into Marketable Things' and Everyday Humanitarianism in Tanzania.
+Commodifying Compassion (a four year FSE fully-funded program until 2022) with impact as part of the project design.
 This work links ethical consumption with everyday humanitarianism and will use vertically integrated, systematic ethnographies of corporations, NGOs and recipients of aid in Africa to explore dynamics of the commodification of compassion in three different contexts where humanitarianism has been dominated by the state (Denmark), church (Italy) and market (US).
 The objective of Commodifying Compassion is to understand how ‘helping’ has become a marketable commodity and how this impacts humanitarianism both symbolically and materially.

 Research and Teaching Management Experience: